youth-design/folder-size-checker/README.md

-# folder-size-checker
+# Remove folder if it size more then %first argument of scrpt% MB.
-Delete folder if size of folder more then variable
+Used to clean up the dist folder when its size is large